vivek-nexus/hugo-ejnana/README.md

 View site at https://ejnana.github.io

 # Bucketlist
-- [x] Generic image that says "Imagine the photo for this image—yourself!"
+- [x] Generic image that says "Imagine the photo for this snippet—yourself!"
 - [x] Clean up header
 - [ ] Get a logo ready
 - [x] Add read next card at the end of each collection